jefferywmoore/CISSP-Study-Resources/README.md

 # Overview
 There is a ton of information on the CISSP exam available, including from (ISC)², associated & third-party instructors and authors, as well as guides put together by those in preparation.
-Many have noted that the most appropriate frame of reference is that of a of a manager, and not a technician.
+Many have noted that the most appropriate frame of reference is that of a manager, and not a technician.
 Try to understand the process, and why any technology would be used.
 As [Lance puts it](https://github.com/1337-Xtreme/awesome-CISSP-CCSP), try to answer these questions for basic topics:
 - Why technology is needed?
 - What is the process for making a pro or con decision?
 - When would it be needed, and under what circumstances?